Garth Barnett Scholarship

 - Bachelor of Design in Architecture; or

-- One of the above degrees combined with a Bachelor of Arts in International Studies or Bachelor of Creative Intelligence and Innovation; and
+- One of the above degrees combined with a Bachelor of Arts in International Studies.

 - All candidates must apply using the UTS online Scholarships Application form to be eligible.